 The University of British Columbia Press is Canada’s leading social sciences publisher.
 With an international reputation for publishing high-quality works of original scholarship, our books draw on and reflect cutting-edge research, pushing the boundaries of academic discourse in innovative directions.
 Each year UBC Press publishes seventy new titles in a number of fields, including Aboriginal studies, Asian studies, Canadian history, environmental studies, gender and women’s studies, health and food studies, geography, law, media and communications, military and security studies, planning and urban studies, and political science.

-Migration and Integration in Canada
+Indian and Pakistani Transnational Households in Canada

 Receive the latest UBC Press news, including events, catalogues, and announcements.Subscribe to our newsletter now